stephvp1172/gen_ai_wf_f2023/final_codes/README.md

 ## Complaints Generator LLMs
 * Generate realistic and diverse complaints with Large Language Models designed for complaint generation for banks.
-Easily configurable and ready to use. please check more details from model card [model_card](wells_fargo)
+Easily configurable and ready to use. please check more details from [model_card](https://github.com/stephvp1172/wells_fargo/)

 ## list of LLMs